harryyiheyang/TGVIS/README.md

 direct causal variants in TWAS and horizontal pleiotropy in cis-MR, respectively.

-TGVIS accounts for a polygenic architecture of genetic effects, wherein, aside from the direct causal variants with relatively large effects, the genetic variants have infinitesimal effects that are modeled through a normal distribution with mean zero and small variance.
+A polygenic architecture of genetic effects is also considered, wherein, aside from the direct causal variants with relatively large effects, the genetic variants have infinitesimal effects that are modeled through a normal distribution with mean zero and small variance.